20 April – 26 May 2018

 Norman Ackroyd studied at Leeds College of Art and the Royal College of Art.
 He was elected a RA in 1988 and Senior Fellow of the Royal College of Art in 2000.
 He has had numerous solo shows, both in Britain and abroad, and his work is exhibited in most major art galleries and Institutions today: The Rijksmuseum, Amsterdam, The Royal Collection, Windsor Castle, The Stedelijk, Amsterdam, Tate Gallery, the British Museum, MOMA, New York, National Gallery of Art, Washington DC.
 He has also made public murals in etched stainless steel or bronze, for Lloyds Bank, London; British Airways, Birmingham Airport; Freshfields, London; Tetrapack, Stockley Park, Heathrow; the Main Hall of the British Embassy, Moscow; and Lazard’s Bank, Stratton Street, London W1.

 Since the 1980s Norman Ackroyd has lived and worked in a former leather warehouse in Bermondsey, London.
-In the basement, he has a large printing press, built in the 1900s, which he claims to be ‘probably the best etching press in Europe’ and on which he produces all his work, from small book works to his huge etchings.
+On the ground floor, he has a large printing press, built in the 1900s, which he claims to be ‘probably the best etching press in Europe’ and on which he produces all his work, from small book works to his huge etchings.